garrandall/popular-music-data/tracks/jump-start-natalie-cole.md

 So drop your foolish pride 'cause I need you more and more

 (Nothing good comes easily)
-Ooh, we've got to work it 'til we get it right
+Oh, we've got to work it 'til we get it right
 (You see I love you so)
 I'll, I'll never let you go
 (Never let you go)